OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/screen/set.md

 ---
 title: set
-description: This page provides documentation on how to set presets from both custom and default ones for filters.
+description: "This page provides documentation on how to set presets from both custom" and default ones for filters.
 Instructions for usage along with parameters are described in detail.
 keywords: